A-Alafita/App-Swift---Firebase/README.md

 # APP swift
-### Movil APP with no-sql datebase Firebase conection
+### Mobile APP with no-sql datebase Firebase connection

+Mobile application created in swift, project that connects a list of pending of a user to a firebase database